francescamees/MC-KAN/README.md

+# Multi-Channel Kolmogorov-Arnold Networks (MC-KANs) for Transparent Time Series Forecasting

-C-KAN implementation built on top of PyKAN and the TIMEVIEW spline basis.
+MC-KAN implementation built on top of PyKAN and the TIMEVIEW spline basis.
 It combines static inputs and history inputs, maps them to spline coefficients with KAN encoders, and then generates trajectories using TIMEVIEW's B-spline basis.